List of Neighbours characters introduced in 2018: Pierce Greyson

 Pierce returns the following year.
 He and Chloe have a brief catch up, and he offers his support when she struggles to deal with the fact that she cannot comfort her brother Mark Brennan (Scott McGregor) and Elly Conway (Jodi Anasta) through their break-up because of the part she played in it.
 Chloe later asks Pierce for some advice for Kyle Canning (Chris Milligan), who is preparing a business pitch.
 Sheila Canning (Colette Mann) notices Pierce with a ring and Leo tells Chloe that Pierce has hired out the Back Lane Bar, which makes her think that he is going to propose to her.
 At the bar, she tries to let him down gently and kisses him goodbye just as his fiancée Ebony Buttrose (Christie Hayes) walks in.
 Pierce convinces Ebony that nothing is going on with him and Chloe.
 Pierce and Ebony establish their respective businesses at Lassiters, and Ebony encourages Pierce to buy a racehorse, which he later learns is stolen.
 Pierce also buys a house, but Ebony tells him they cannot move in until the decorators have finished.
 However, when he stops by unexpectedly, he finds Chloe there.
-He asks Mark to talk to Chloe, as he thinks she is obsessed with his relationship, but Mark tells him to talk to Ebony, who explains that her sister was living in the house, as she had no where else to go.
+He asks Mark to talk to Chloe, as he thinks she is obsessed with his relationship, but Mark tells him to talk to Ebony, who explains that her sister was living in the house, as she had nowhere else to go.
 Ebony also admits that she was giving her sister money that Pierce gave her for the perfume business.
 Pierce asks Ebony to sign an agreement in which she agrees to commit to their relationship, without profiting from it, or he will give her $250,000 to walk away.
 Ebony signs the agreement and Pierce thanks Chloe for her help.
 However, Ebony is troubled by the continued chemistry between the pair and changes her mind, taking the money and leaving Pierce.
 Pierce and Chloe grow closer after Ebony's departure and he is disappointed when she starts dating Elly.
 This does not work out and Chloe and Elly decide to stay friends.
 Soon after, Pierce and Chloe begin a relationship.
 Pierce's estranged son Hendrix Greyson (Benny Turland) is expelled from boarding school and he moves in with Pierce and Chloe.
 Pierce tries to bond with him but he struggles with Hendrix's spoilt wayward behaviour.